 “One of the most important things underscored by this finding is the importance of studying both bonobos and chimps to understand our common ancestor,” says Christopher Krupenye, an evolutionary anthropologist at the University of St Andrews in Fife, U.K., who studies the social intelligence of apes but wasn’t involved with the new work.
 Traits and behaviors we share with those two species today probably trace back to our common roots, he explains.
 “Probably our common ancestor had some level of food sharing.”

 Chimpanzees and bonobos share about 99 percent of their genome with each other and with humans, though our behaviors are very different.
-Chimps are known for being very aggressive: They patrol their community boundaries and often fight to the death.
+Chimps are known for being very aggressive: They patrol their community boundaries and sometimes fight to the death.
 But chimps still sometimes share their hunted meat within their group in order to make friends or sexual partners.

 Bonobos are often called lovers not fighters, with more open social behaviors compared to other primates: They are well-known for frequent sexual couplings, even between strangers from different communities.
 “They’re notorious for using sex to build relationships and ease tension,” says Krupenye.
 And they share their meals of fruit and meat.
 In one study, captive bonobos would release another bonobo from a locked room in order to share food rather than eat alone; in another experiment with sanctuary animals, bonobos were found to actually prefer sharing with strangers than with family or friends, presumably so as to broaden their social group.